Mordaunt Hall: Early career

+World War I

 Hall was commissioned a lieutenant in the Royal Naval Volunteer Reserve during World War I, and did intelligence work.
 He wrote about the wartime experiences of others in the book Some Naval Yarns (1917).
 He returned from service in 1919.

+Film criticism

 In 1919, Hall returned to England, where in the early 1920s he wrote movie intertitles, with young Alfred Hitchcock designing and lettering them, at the Famous Players–Lasky studio in the London borough of Islington.
 The Halls returned to America in 1922, and his byline first appeared in the New York Times that year.

 After retiring from the Times in 1934, he hosted a New York radio program on movies and movie players in 1934–1935, and was a drama critic for the Boston Transcript from 1936 to 1938.
 On December 10, 1941, two days after the United States entered World War II, Hall became a U.S. citizen.
 He was working for the Columbia Broadcasting System in New York in 1942.
 He later joined the Bell Syndicate as a copy editor, and occasionally wrote articles.
 He died in New York City at age 94.

 His successor as chief film critic of the New York Times was Andre Sennwald.